United Kingdom labour law: Free movement and immigration

 There are five main groups of work visa.
-First, the most common are the Skilled Worker visa and also a Health and Care Worker visa to attact people to the NHS and into care work.
+First, the most common are the Skilled Worker visa and also a Health and Care Worker visa to attract people to the NHS and into care work.
 Second, there are visas for people to work in the UK through a multi-national employer, particularly the Global Business Mobility visa.
 Third, there are temporary work visas.
 Fourth, there are a group of visas without needing a job offer, such as for British Nationals (Overseas), graduates, or 'global talent'.
 Fifth, there are 'Start-up' and 'Innovator' visas for those who can show they have a credible business plan.